 All ages are welcome at most of these dances.
 I’ve danced with people that are nearing 80 and with babies in Snuglis on a parent’s chest.
 If you are considering bringing children, it’s probably a good idea to connect with the facilitator first.
 If you bring them, you will need to make sure they and the other dancers stay safe.

-All of the founders and facilitators listed below are on Facebook, and some of the dances have their own Facebook page or website, listed where known.
+All of the founders and facilitators listed below are on Facebook, and some of the dances have their own Facebook page or website.
+Links are provided below for more details.

-- Tribal Joy meets Sunday mornings from 10-12 at The High Road, 700 Dawson (just south of the river with views of the downtown skyline).
-O’skar Madera is the founder and most frequent facilitator. $12, or buy 10 dances for $100.
-Tribal Joy and Ecstatic Soul Sessions honor each other’s 10-dance purchases.
+- Tribal Joy meets Sunday mornings from 10-1 at The High Road, 700 Dawson (just south of the river with views of the downtown skyline).
+Oscar Madera is the founder and most frequent facilitator. $12, or buy 5 dances for $50 or 10 for $100.
+Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.

 - Ecstatic Dance Austin (click here for website and to join email list) meets at Dark Clan Fight Lab, 1106 Smith Road #106 (near 183 and Bolm Rd. in east Austin) on Sundays, 9:30-12:30.
-David Baker and Ellen Evans are the founders, and David facilitates with others occasionally stepping in. $12.
+David Baker and Ellen Evans are the founders and facilitators. $12.

-- Reset meets every Monday, 5:15-6:45 pm, at Dance International, 2417 Buell, in north Austin.
+- Reset meets every Monday, 5:15-6:45 pm, at Dance International, 2417 Buell, in north Austin near Burnet and Steck.
 It was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher trained by Gabrielle Roth. $15.

-- Ecstatic Soul Sessions meets Tuesday evenings from 7-9:30 at The High Road.
+- Ecstatic Soul Sessions meets Tuesday evenings from 7:30-10 at The High Road.
 Mia E. Pem is the founder and frequent facilitator.
-On the first Tuesday of every month, there’s live music from Spirit Lab Music. $12 per dance, or buy 10 dances for $100.
-Tribal Joy and Ecstatic Soul Sessions honor each other’s 10-dance purchases.
+On the first Tuesday of every month, there’s live music from Spirit Lab Music. $12 per dance, or buy 5 dances for $50 or 10 for $100.
+Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.